 There has been a lot of talk in recent times about “the confidence gap” in relation to women and careers.
 I have seen this same concept play out in the property market.
 This is apparent with both single women and those in relationships (though it manifests differently).
 It seems that there is a big difference in the way that men and women approach major decisions and its confidence, rather than knowledge or expertise, that often results in action.

 Some years back Hewlett-Packard conducted a study where they looked into how their people applied for internal promotions.
 They found that women only applied when they met 100% of the criteria, whereas men would put their hand up when they only met 60%.
 This has been attributed by many to a lack of self-confidence on the part of female staff.
 One article I read suggested it might have been due to women being more inclined than men to follow what they perceived to be the rules of the hiring process (and not having an “old school tie” to trade on).

 Before making a major decision, women like to do their homework.
 In particular, I think this is a lovely aspect to the confidence gap.
 By accepting that we don’t have all the answers, we do our research.
 So when we do come to a decision, we feel more equipped to make it.
-Ergo, by being more considered, when women invest in property, that decision has a better chance of being a sound one.
+Ergo, by being more considered, when women invest in property, that decision has a better chance of being a sound one and we can dodge avoidable mistakes.
 The difficulty comes when deciding how much information is enough.

 Women are more likely to ask for help!
 Ever been in a car with a male driver who is lost?
 They are usually not overly keen on pulling over and asking for directions.
 Women, on the other hand, are much more likely to take guidance.
 When women invest in property, we will seek out expertise and canvas the experience of others whose opinions we respect.